sidhant293/Essential-Algorithms/System Design/Distributed Message Queue.md

 - Also retry multiple times, if not consumed update in DB

-Zookeeper will keep track of all the producers which are alive
+Zookeeper will keep track of all the producers which are alive If multiple instences of same consumer want to configured the load balancer should be present.

+### Database

+What type of databse should be used to store messages so that if a queue fails then messages can be recovered.

+It will depend on various situations, since here we dont need ACID properties and also we may store unstructured data.

+We can use a file system to store data.
+Data can be split across one 1hr each, that means every 1hr new file can be created where whole data of that hour will be stored
+When data is pushed inside any queue, data will be inserted in file and its line number will be noted.

+Later if we want to update data (as data consumed by consumer or error occured) we can simply binary search on file and get that record.